Are You Feeling Anxiety?

 1) Anxiety-producing thoughts or beliefs.
 It is not uncommon to have an “inner dialogue” of thoughts or beliefs that create anxiety.
 For example, thinking “I’m too stupid to do this job”, or “I’ll never be able to handle this”, can not only undermine your sense of confidence, but lead you to have an underlying sense of fear and insecurity in the world.

 2) Anxiety-producing physical self-care.
 Your body may be feeling anxious because you are not giving it the physical care it requires.
-Lack of sleep or adequate relaxation time, an over-stimulating schedule, overconsumption of stimulants such as caffeine, or lack of exercise can make your body “wired and tired”- and physically anxious.
+Lack of sleep or adequate relaxation time, an over-stimulating schedule, overconsumption of stimulants such as caffeine, or lack of exercise can make your body “wired and tired”- and anxious.

 In our initial meeting we will discuss your particular concerns about anxiety and develop a plan to help you feel better.
 We’ll talk about what needs to happen both in your sessions and things you can do at home to help.
-In the meantime, here are a few excellent resources to get you started on living a calmer, less anxious life:
+In the meantime, here are a couple of excellent resources to get you started on living a calmer, less anxious life:

 1. The Anxiety and Phobia Workbook, by Edmund J. Bourne.
 This book is a classic in the field.
 It provides an excellent explanation of the many forms anxiety can take, as well as exercises and steps to take to reduce anxiety.
 A good starting place.